NB x GMCL x ECB- Banner-01 1200.png

 9.2.1.3.2.3.

-there is no time limit to the league receiving information in respect of false details given at registration.
+There is no time limit to the league receiving information in respect of false details given at registration.

 9.2.1.3.3.